 Get an Octopus card: Hong Kong is fairly unique in the world because you can purchase a Octopus card that allows quick and easy payments for public transport and many other things such as paying for purchases at supermarkets, convenience stores, and restaurants.

 With the card, you can travel without standing in line to buy tickets.
 Simply swipe you cards as you go, and your fare is deducted electronically.
 You can buy these at the MTR station ticket windows and then use them for more convenience to pay for things in Temple Street.

 No ID is required to buy one, and you can add money as you wish and return the card to a station window for some money back.

 - Kowloon Park is nearby.
 You might want to stroll around Kowloon Park, about a seven minute walk away, and see the animals or exercise before or after dinner.

-- The IFC Mall, the Space Museum, the Museum of Art, the Hong Kong Cultural Center, the Museum of History, and the Science Museum are all in Tsim Sha Tsui.
+- The Harbour City Mall, the Space Museum, the Museum of Art, the Hong Kong Cultural Center, the Museum of History, and the Science Museum are all in Tsim Sha Tsui.

 Stop at Temple Street on Your China Tour with Us

 - Half-Day Hong Kong Island Tour — You can specify where you want to go during your day tour.
 The tour plan is a suggestion and customizable.

 - 10-Day Imperial and Scenic China Family Tour — We escort you to visit the highlights in Beijing, Guilin, Yangshuo, and Hong Kong.

 Our tours are customizable — tell us your interests and requirements and we will do the planning for you to tailor-make a Hong Kong tour.